Antenatal Classes Online

 4 classes over 2 weeks, 2 evenings per week.
 Class duration 150 mins

-Our 2-week course cover all things pregnancy, labour and birth and beyond in as much detail as our 4-week course, but with longer classes – ideal for those who are in the third trimester.
+Our 2-week course cover all things pregnancy, labour and birth and beyond and is as in depth and as detailed as our 4-week course, but with longer classes – ideal for those who are in the third trimester.
 There is a short break in between to stretch your legs and have a catch up with other course members and time at the end too.
 As all of our live courses, our midwives make the classes interactive and encourage you to ask questions throughout.
-A recording of the live class and notes with links and further reading will be sent to you the following morning for you to watch back and read over at your convenience
+A recording of the live class and notes with links and further reading will be sent to you the following morning for you to watch back and read over at your convenience.

 2 classes over one weekend, Saturday and Sunday 9.30 – 1.30